rharbird/microbit-challenges/docs/source/introduction/other_languages.rst

 ********************************************
- Programming Micro:bit Using Other laguages
+ Programming Micro:bit Using Other Languages
 ********************************************

 As mentioned in the introduction, micro:bit can also be programmed using JavaScript and C/C++.